Annual Influenza ("Flu") Vaccine

 - Hoarseness, coughing, wheezing, tightness in the chest, or trouble breathing.

-Report any serious reactions you experience to your health care provider and the health unit.
+Report any serious reactions you experience to your health care provider and the Windsor-Essex County Health Unit.

 Is it possible to get sick with the flu from the flu vaccine?